 This call lists the specific types of formal shortcomings in section 6 'How is the application processed and assessed?', which will result in an administrative rejection of applications.
-It is your responsibility to ensure that you fulfil all the formal requirements listed in the call, in order for your application to be submitted for consideration by the relevant expert committee or council.
+It is your responsibility to ensure that you fulfil all the formal requirements listed in the call, in order for your application to be submitted for consideration by the expert committee.